ExSumbiT/teamvoy_tt/README.md

 ### `npm install` & `npm start`
 ### or `docker-compose up`

-Runs the app in the development mode.\
+The app runs in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Bonus points for implementing:\